veniamin-ilmer/math/power-operations/readme.md

 3 + 4 is much easier to read than add<sub>4</sub>(3).

-Let's redefine the reverse of exponentation as:
+Let's redefine the reverse of exponentiation as:

 x <sub>v</sub> y = ln(x) / ln(y)